Harvey Wippleman: Referee and road agent (1996–present)

 On January 31, 2000, Wippleman won the WWF Women's Championship from The Kat while he was in a disguise and used the name "Hervina" in a "Lumberjill Snow Bunny" match, which took place in a snow-filled pool surrounded by female wrestlers who kept the competitors from leaving the pool.
 The win made him the first male to hold the Women's Championship.
 He lost the title the following day (but broadcast on February 3) to Jacqueline in a match that lasted under a minute, thus ending the shortest reign in the title's history.
 Through the remainder of 2000, Wippleman appeared in backstage and non-match segments of the WWF's television programming, including a segment on the April 23, 2000 episode of Sunday Night Heat where he appeared dressed up as a rabbit as part of a segment with Al Snow and Steve Blackman.

 At WrestleMania X-Seven on April 1, 2001, Wippleman managed Kamala during the gimmick battle royal.

 At the point the Invasion storyline began in 2001, he had disappeared from WWF programming, and was then working as a road agent for the company.

 On November 15, 2010, for WWE's old school episode of Raw, Wippleman returned to WWE, managing the Brooklyn Brawler in a squash loss to Ezekiel Jackson.

 As of 2011, Lauer was working with the WWE in backstage roles at television and pay-per-view events.
 In an interview with Jim Korderas, Lauer described his role as "concierge", taking care of details such as food, rental cars and the like.

 On January 22, 2018, Harvey made a brief backstage appearance during Raw 25 Years.

 In 2020, Dwayne "The Rock" Johnson named Lauer as the "GOAT" (greatest of all time) for assisting Johnson early in his career and providing him a place to stay.
+Lauer, as the character Downtown Bruno, was portrayed by actor Ryan Pinkston in season two and three of the show Young Rock.

 Personal life

-Lauer grew up in Walls, Mississippi, near Memphis.
+Lauer grew up in Walls, Mississippi, near Memphis, Tennessee.
 According to Lauer, he spent his teenage years "sprawling on car hoods, smoking cigarettes, and drinking beer with no particular ambition in mind".
 His drinking eventually caused Lauer to serve jail time in Memphis.

 In 1994, Lauer was in a car accident with Joey Marella, which claimed Marella's life and injured Lauer.
 The crash occurred as a result of Marella falling asleep at the wheel while driving on the way to Newark.
 Marella was not wearing his seat belt, but Lauer–the passenger–was wearing his.
 Because of the severity of his injuries, Lauer incurred approximately $10,000 in medical expenses.
 He wrote an autobiography Wrestling with the Truth, which was released in 2008.
 Lauer is Roman Catholic.
 Lauer was elected as a member of the board of aldermen for a four-year term on June 8, 2021, in his hometown of Walls, Mississippi.